Going Through Chemotherapy

 Chemotherapy is often given in cycles, with days or weeks off between treatments.
 This cycling gives your body a chance to recover between treatments.

-A full course of chemotherapy usually lasts 3-6 months.
+A full course of chemotherapy for early or locally advanced breast cancer is usually given over 3-6 months.

 How chemotherapy drugs are given

-Most chemotherapy drugs for breast cancer are given by vein (through an IV) in an outpatient setting at a hospital or clinic.
+Most chemotherapy drugs for breast cancer are given through an IV into a vein in an outpatient setting at a hospital or clinic.
 Often, a combination of 2 or 3 chemotherapy drugs is used.

 At each visit, an IV is inserted into your arm, allowing the drugs to drip into the bloodstream.